julienreszka/julienreszka/notes/10-Popular-Sales-Principles-DEBUNKED.md

 # 10 Popular Sales Principles DEBUNKED

-Contrary to popular beliefs, good sales people aren't aggressive.
+Contrary to popular beliefs, good sales people aren't agitated.

-It may seem like they are because some of the most aggressive sales principles have been widely adopted and celebrated in the sales community.
+It may seem like they are because some of the most agitated sales principles have been widely adopted and celebrated in the sales community.

-In reality, those principles were widely adopted because there are a lot of aggressive and bad sales people out there.
+In reality, those principles were widely adopted because there are a lot of agitated and bad sales people out there.

 In fact, good sales people are often very patient and peaceful in their approach.